elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This endpoint also includes a `dry_run` mode that is executed to evaluate preconditions and warn the user before executing the actual request.
 No migration logic should take place for dry run requests, i.e when `dry_run=true`, since we never write to ES when this parameter is set to `true`.

 For the **bulk edit** action, we can take advantage of the `ruleParamsModifier` to carry out the migration, regardless of the type of edit that is being performed.
-See implementation details in the below [Technical implementation of migration-on-write](#technical-implementation-of-migration-on-write) section.
+See implementation details in the below [Bulk editing rules](#bulk-editing-rules) section.

 For the **duplicate** rule action:

 Since we will be creating a new rule on ES, we should create it with the new schema.
 Per definition, all duplicated rules will be `custom` rules.
-That means that for all rules -including prebuilt rules-, when duplicating, the `prebuilt` field will not be created on the newly created rule.
+That means that for all rules -including prebuilt rules-, when duplicating, the `external_source` field will not be created on the newly created rule.
 This action will not perform a migration-on-write of the original rule being duplicated for two reasons:

-- would violate the principle of least surprise for the endpoint
+- it would violate the principle of least surprise for the endpoint
 - the current implementation of the endpoint does not modify the original rule.
 This gives us no window of opportunity to migrate the rule and save to ES without adding performance overhead.
-- See implementation details below.

 All other type of actions should **not** perform migration-on-write: